 And there are side rooms with statues and altars to other Chinese deities as well.
 It would be interesting to learn how it all fits together in the worshiper’s mind.

 Taipei 101 is so named because it is 101 stories tall.
 We were scheduled to stopped there for lunch, but our guide took a short detour first.
 She knew we would want to photograph the landmark and knew just the place to do it.

-Of course, we couldn’t resist capturing a few shots of our own.
+Of course, Dan couldn’t resist capturing a few shots of his own.

-We opted for lunch because food always wins with us.
-Besides, we wanted to try the beef noodle soup.
-Taipei likes it so much that it has an annual festival of its own devoted to the dish.
-(We’d guess our restaurant didn’t win any awards in the competition.
-It was bland.)
+Food always wins with us, so we opted for lunch.
+Besides, we wanted to try some of the local beef noodle soup.
+Taipei likes it so much that it has an annual festival of its own devoted to this one, single dish.

 5. Lin An Tai Historical House

 After lunch we were brought to Lin An Tai Historical House.
 This open-air museum is about 200 years old, which makes it one of the oldest houses in Taipei.
 Lin An Tai is a very refined Fujianese-style home.
 It was built by successful immigrants from Fujian, who designed and oriented to have especially auspicious feng shui.

 Maybe I’ve become jaded, but my first impression was that its front wasn’t particularly impressive.
 Or perhaps I don’t yet know how to appreciate empty space.

 No matter, because once we passed over the threshold, I was enchanted.
 Please see our Lin An Tai gallery for close-ups; there are too many to share here.

 The 25-building complex has a traditional Chinese courtyard behind that meh facade is amazing.
 You will find that it comes complete with a pond, arched bridge, stepping stones, intricate carvings, and several pavilions.